Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: Methodology

+To systematically evaluate student preferences for AI collaboration, we selected twelve tasks in educational setting.
 Each task was chosen based on its relevance to both conceptual and practical skill development.
 For instance, tasks such as debugging code (T5) and solving quantitative problems step-by-step (T10) represent core technical competencies, while activities like summarizing research (T1) and providing feedback on writing (T12) emphasize critical engagement and communication skills~\cite{shao2024assisting}.
 By including tasks that range from routine (e.g., formatting citations) to complex and open-ended (e.g., brainstorming essay structures), we aimed to capture a spectrum of automation preferences and perceived risks.